Treebeard7/pi-in-the-sky/README.md

 use SPI and I2C protocols to read fused euler angles from a BNO055 IMU by first routing the data through an Arduino Nano.
 These values are used to as inputs to the PID loop.

-## Member contribution

-Matthew was responsible for building the aircraft, hardware, servo driver library, and PID loop.
-Rohan was responsible for the ground unit, UART protocol and handler, and reading IMU data via the Arduino Nano.
-Both team members supported each other on all components of the project.

 ## References

 We used the following external libraries in our project: